No ratings yet

 When it comes time to shape your pizza, you can stretch or roll the dough.
 Here’s the difference:

 • Stretching: This will create a more traditional, airy pizza with bubbles in the crust.
-This is the recommended method, especially for outdoor pizza ovens like an Ooni.
+This is the recommended method, especially for outdoor pizza ovens.
+This is how I prepare the dough when using my Ooni Koda 16.

 Freezing Dough

-You can batch make this dough and freeze the balls after they rise overnight.
-Once they rise for about 12 hours, place them in the freezer to freeze solid.
+You can batch make this dough and freeze the balls for later use.
+Let them rest on the counter for about 20 minutes after forming.
+Place on a sheetpan and freeze solid.
 Then wrap them tightly in plastic wrap and place in a reusable zip-top bag.

 No ratings yet

-This Basic Pizza Dough recipe uses just five ingredients – flour, water, yeast, salt and olive oil – to create a beautifully smooth, elastic dough that’s great for an outdoor pizza oven or a standard household oven.
+This is the best pizza dough recipe and uses just five ingredients – flour, water, yeast, salt and olive oil – to create a beautifully smooth, elastic dough that’s great for an outdoor pizza oven or a standard household oven.

 Prep Time: 26 minutes